 Discover our welcoming community of expats!
 You’ll find many ways to network, socialize, and make new friends.
 Attend online and in-person events that bring global minds together.

-The process of moving to Spain can be stress-free if you follow the procedures.
-You will have many alternatives to ship your household goods to Spain.
+The process of moving to Spain can be stress-free if you follow the correct procedures.
+You’ll have many alternatives to ship your household goods to Spain.
 The Iberian country is one of the best transport hubs in the world due to its convenient geographical location.
 Whether you plan to ship your belongings by air freight, train, sea, or by land, you should be well covered with many options to choose from.

-Upon arrival, your belongings will have to go through Spanish customs, either at the harbor or at the airport.
-If you have nothing to declare, this process is easy, but if you are carrying any items that are forbidden or restricted by customs, you will need to declare them.
-For instance, if you have medication that falls under the controlled drugs category established by Spanish customs, you will need to apply for an import license at the Spanish consulate of your origin country.
+For instance, if you have medication that falls under the controlled drugs category established by Spanish customs, you’ll need to apply for an import license at the Spanish consulate of your origin country.
 As a general rule, make sure you only bring items within the allowed quantities, and bring all the necessary permits to avoid setbacks at the border.
-Be aware that quantities differ significantly depending on whether you come from a country outside or inside the EU.

-Moving to Spain with pets is fairly simple.
-There are not many vaccinations required.
-All animals need to show proof of a recent rabies shot, no matter where you are coming from.
 As dogs, cats, and ferrets under three months of age are not vaccinated against rabies, they are not allowed to enter the country, so keep that in mind when you plan your move.
+Additional treatments, such as tapeworm or tick treatment, may be required depending on your country of origin.

 Read our complete guide on relocating to Spain